 The Thompson fires from an open bolt, so when the trigger is pulled, the entire massive bolt assembly flies forward under powerful spring tension, chambering and firing a cartridge.
 This is done to avoid the problem of “cooking off” ammunition, which can occur if the chamber becomes so hot ammunition spontaneously fires when chambered.
 The movement of the heavy bolt unsettles the gun, making accuracy more difficult, but competent shooters can do very well indeed.

 This is the Heckler and Koch MP5, perhaps the most famous SWAT and special operations submachine gun available today.
 It primarily fires the 9mm cartridge and 30 round magazines are standard.
 At one time, long barreled, semiautomatic only versions of this fine firearm were imported from Germany, but President George H.W.
 Bush banned such imports.
 Only PTR now manufactures a version, the 9R PTR 608, under license.
-It is a quality firearm with a few modern upgrades such as a sight rail, but retails for at least $1800.00.
+It is a quality firearm with a few modern upgrades such as an optical sight rail, but retails for at least $1800.00.

 It is a third generation design that differs from the Thompson in many ways.
 Much of the weapon is constructed of plastics and metal stampings, reducing manufacturing cost and time, but for other reasons, the weapon is still quite expensive.
 It fires from a closed bolt using a roller-locking system unique to some H&K firearms.
 By the time the MP5 was introduced, design improvements had essentially overcome the cooking off problem.
 Weapons that fire from a closed bolt have greater inherent accuracy and are easier to fire accurately.